-Traditionally, relatively time-intensive procedures such as maceration, Soxhlet extraction, and steam distillation have been the mainstay of research focused on the isolation of secondary metabolites from plants.4 More modern extraction techniques, including accelerated solvent extraction, have focused on reducing extraction times and establishing greener protocols.
-In 2015, an original pressurized hot water extraction (PHWE) method was reported.5 This technique employed an unmodified household espresso machine to facilitate the rapid and particularly efficient extraction of shikimic acid from star anise.
+Traditionally, relatively time-intensive procedures such as maceration, Soxhlet extraction, and steam distillation have been the mainstay of research focused on the isolation of secondary metabolites from plants.4 More modern extraction techniques, including accelerated solvent extraction, have focused on reducing extraction times and establishing greener protocols.4,5 In 2015, an original pressurized hot water extraction (PHWE) method was reported.6 This technique employed an unmodified household espresso machine to facilitate the rapid and particularly efficient extraction of shikimic acid from star anise.
 Espresso machines have been specifically designed and engineered to extract organic molecules from appropriately ground coffee beans.
-To achieve this, these instruments heat water at temperatures up to 96 °C and at pressures of typically 9 bar.6 With this in mind, it is perhaps not surprising that espresso machines can be to efficiently extract natural products from a range of plant material.
+To achieve this, these instruments heat water at temperatures up to 96 °C and at pressures of typically 9 bar.7 With this in mind, it is perhaps not surprising that espresso machines can be utilized to efficiently extract natural products from a range of plant material.

-Subsequent studies involving a variety of terrestrial plant species have demonstrated the capacity of this PHWE technique to efficiently extract natural products across a relatively broad polarity range.5,7–13 Furthermore, compounds containing somewhat sensitive functional groups, such as aldehydes, epoxides, glycosides, and potentially epimerizable stereocenters were typically unaffected by the extraction process.
-The complementary nature of this technique relative to more traditional methods has also been demonstrated.11,14 This PHWE method has also been employed to isolate multi-gram quantities of natural products, which have been used to prepare novel natural product derivatives and in complex molecule synthesis more generally.7,10,15
+Subsequent studies involving a variety of terrestrial plant species have demonstrated the capacity of this PHWE technique to efficiently extract natural products across a relatively broad polarity range.6,8–15 Furthermore, compounds containing somewhat sensitive functional groups, such as aldehydes, epoxides, glycosides, and potentially epimerizable stereogenic centers were typically unaffected by the extraction process.
+The complementary nature of this technique relative to more traditional methods has also been demonstrated.12,16 This PHWE method has also been employed to isolate multi-gram quantities of natural products, which have been used to prepare novel natural product derivatives and in complex molecule synthesis more generally.8,11,17

 It was identified that this new PHWE method could serve as a useful teaching tool that could be incorporated in the undergraduate laboratory.
 This primarily derives from the rapid nature of this technique relative to the traditional extraction methods that are often incompatible with the time constraints associated with undergraduate laboratory experiments.
-Consequently, this technique supplanted the traditional undergraduate chemistry laboratory experiment focused on the extraction of eugenol from cloves employing steam-distillation at the University of Tasmania.8,16 Since that time, variations of this experiment have been adopted by other universities.
-For example, a modified experiment focusing on the PHWE of cloves now features in the undergraduate chemistry laboratory program at the University of Sydney.
+Consequently, this technique supplanted the traditional undergraduate chemistry laboratory experiment focused on the extraction of eugenol from cloves employing steam-distillation at the University of Tasmania.9,18 Since that time, variations of this experiment have been adopted by other universities and a modified experiment focusing on the PHWE of cloves now features in the undergraduate chemistry laboratory program at the University of Sydney (vide infra).

 In order to demonstrate the practicality and feasibility of employing this new PHWE approach for teaching purposes, two protocols are presented as part of this study.
-Part A highlights an experiment on the PHWE of eugenol and acetyleugenol from cloves which is part of the second-year undergraduate laboratory program at the University of Sydney.
+The first part of this report highlights an experiment on the PHWE of eugenol and acetyleugenol from cloves which is part of the second-year undergraduate laboratory program at the University of Sydney (Figure 1).
 This experiment serves to introduce students to natural products chemistry while developing fundamental practical skills.
-Part B features an experiment on the PHWE of the endemic Australian plant species Correa reflexa which is part of the third-year undergraduate laboratory program at the University of Tasmania.
-This experiment is designed to simulate natural products bioprospecting and reinforce core laboratory techniques.10
+The second part features an experiment on the PHWE of the endemic Australian plant species Correa reflexa which is part of the third-year undergraduate laboratory program at the University of Tasmania (Figure 2).
+This experiment is designed to simulate natural products bioprospecting and reinforce core laboratory techniques.11

 PROTOCOL: